gsum/the_translator/README.md

-# README
+# The Translator App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+I made this app for my mom to learn Nepali to English words.

-* Ruby version
+* Ruby version 2.6.5

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Database Postgres

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* idl
+ ### To run this app on locala

+ 1. Clone the app `git clone <this app url>`

+ 2. Go to the the app directory and run bundle install `bundle install`

+ 3. Create the database `rails db:create`

+ 4. Then fire up the server `rails s`